SpenceKonde/DxCore/megaavr/extras/teaser/README.md

 Certainly for AVRxt one sample I grabbed points to it being a very good deal for us.
   More than 1/3rd of instructions were either push, pop, or ldi in both damples!. ldi is no surprise, but push and pop were.
 139 ldi, 139, push, and (alarmingly) only 136 pops....
   But push and pop are clumpy.
-ISRs and badly wwritten functions with unreasonable numbers of arguments tend to use them alot.
+ISRs and badly wwritten functions with unreasonable numbers of arguments tend to use them a lot.
   Tight, hand-optimized assembly - which is what humans are most involved in - doesn't make heavty use of them.
-They are, in effect, a weay to deal eith the lack of hand optimization modt code faces.
+They are, in effect, a weay to deal with the lack of hand optimization modt code faces.
   The next two were another huge surprise.
 I'm used to being annoyed at missed opportunities to std/ldd.
 But in fact, they were the 4th and 5th most used.
   They were followed by movw and sts, with population falling to half of those for anything outside of those top 7, which made up 63% of the sample
   Skips formed 1% of the sample.
 Branches 2.6%, only breq, brne, brcc abd brcs were used.